arampatzis/arampatzis.github.io/content/coding/randex.md

 Open the file `tmp/exam.pdf` to see the exam.

-### Create a batch of exams
+## Create a batch of exams

-To create a batch of exams, you can use the `randex create-batch` command.
+To create a batch of exams, you can use the `randex batch` command.

 ```bash
 randex batch -b 5 -n 2 -n 2 -n 2 -t examples/en/template-exam.yaml -o tmp --overwrite "examples/en/folder_*"